terrorizer1980/plugins_task/src/main/resources/Documentation/task.md

 `pass`

 : This key defines a query that is used to determine whether a task has already executed and passed for each change.
-This key is mandatory for leaf tasks.
+Either a pass or fail key is mandatory for leaf tasks.
 Tasks with no defined pass criteria and with defined subtasks are valid, but they are only applicable when at least one subtask is applicable.

 Example:
 ```